FlaareZero/Kingdom_Hearts_Collection_Linux/how_to.md

 **All the remaining titles**
 - Same exact steps as for Kingdom Hearts 3 except you won't need to install corefonts and faudio, so you can just avoid that.
 Also, for EVERY game, create a different Wine Bottle and rename every ```EPIC ``` folder into ```EPIC.bak```.
 You'll be able to avoid the unplayable cutscenes that way. (for example, 1.5+2.5 will have another _prefix you'll have to specify in the game options).
 For **2.8 and DDD / Melody of Memory** make sure to do this additional step:
     1. tick on the arrow up and select **open bash terminal**
-    2. put yourself on the _prefix folder (in this case, for example, **cd "/home/matt/Games/KH2.8/_prefix"**) and then drag and drop the mf-install.sh onto the terminal window.
+    2. put yourself on the _prefix folder (in this case, for example, **cd "/home/matt/Games/KH2.8/_prefix"**) and then drag and drop the mf-install.sh onto the terminal window and press enter to start the installation process.
     3. After it has finished, write exit and press enter.
+    4. Enjoy!

  ## Useful Links
  - [How to get Kingdom Hearts 1.5/2.5 HD ReMIX working on Steam Deck](https://www.youtube.com/watch?v=KH7ogB9mhuE&t=616s)